 Illinois is home to nearly 1.8 million immigrants, the sixth-largest population of foreign-born residents of any state in the country.
-These new Americans serve as everything from software developers to metalworkers, making them critical contributors to the state’s economic success overall.
-While immigrants account for nearly 14 percent of the state’s population, they make up 22 percent of its entrepreneurs.
-In 2014, their businesses generated $2.6 billion in business income for the state.
+These new Americans serve as everything from software developers to metalworkers, making them critical contributions to the state’s economic success overall.
+While 14 percent of the state’s population, immigrants make up 22 percent of the entrepreneurs in Illinois; their businesses generated $2.6 billion in business income in 2014 for the state.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Illinois, where immigrants are far more likely to be of working age than the U.S.-born population.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Illinois, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
 Foreign-born workers currently make up more than one in five entrepreneurs in the state, despite accounting for 13.8 percent of Illinois’s population.